 People say the holidays are the most wonderful time of the year, but if we’re being totally honest, the season isn’t all candy canes and Hallmark movies.
 In truth, the holidays can be really stressful.
-Not only do you need to wrap up all of your annual goals at work, but you’ll also need to buy presents for all your loved ones, attend a boatload of parties, and endure those champagne-induced hangovers.
-(Hey, it happens.)
-All while trying to keep your normal, day-to-day routine intact?
+Not only do you need to wrap up all of your annual goals at work, but you’ll also need to buy presents for all your loved ones, attend a boatload of parties, host family members, and eat a lot of unhealthy foods, all while trying to keep your normal, day-to-day routine intact.
 We have a headache just thinking about how busy the holidays can be, but the good news is they don’t have to be the craziest time of year.
 It's possible to enjoy the holiday season without feeling stressed to the max.
 To help, we asked three wellness experts, Erin MacDonald, Ilse Paanakker, and Sara Panton, to share their tips for staying balanced during the holidays.

 If you want to make sure you stick to your breathing, set a timer or regular reminders on your calendar.

-Get Back to Reality
+Snap Back To Reality

 "Truly enjoy an un-routine week by planning ahead of time when you'll pick your healthy habits back up again," she says.
-"Don't become so regimented you're unable to enjoy special moments.
-It's totally OK if you don't exercise or meditate as much as normal (or at all!) during the holidays."
+"Don't become so regimented that you're unable to enjoy special moments.
+It's totally okay if you don't exercise or meditate as much as normal (or at all!) during the holidays."

 The key is to enjoy the holidays as they happen—and knowing when to kickstart your wellness routine.
 “Before the un-routine week starts, identify when your usual routine (and healthy habits) will start again.
 Put this on your calendar and tell someone so they can hold you accountable.
-Then enjoy your week!”
+Then enjoy your week,” Paanakker explains.

 Set the Mood

 For Panton, the key is to set the mood with scents.
 "When hosting large groups during the holiday season, I create a space in my home where I can recenter my energy during the chaos," she says.
-Sure, you can zhuzh up your home with a bevy of candles or fragrant room spray, but it's also important to create a space where you can decompress.
+Sure, you can spruce up your home with a bevy of candles or fragrant room spray, but it's also important to create a space where you can decompress.

 Clock in Some ZZZs

 “I can’t stress how important sleep is for your mental, emotional, and physical health,” MacDonald emphasizes.
 Not to freak you out or anything, but a lack of sleep can have some serious lasting effects.
 If you’re looking to curb your sleep habits for the better, power down your electronics one hour before bedtime.